 Of course!
 Just hit the print button located on the recipe below 👇🏻 (otherwise you might end up printing this entire post which would probably make your printer go into early retirement)

 Gluten free pizza base recipe with just 3 ingredients?
 It's my BEST EVER recipe that's easy to make - it's even vegan and low FODMAP too.
+To make more dough, simply increase the amount of flour and yoghurt in the same ratios.
+You can make lots at once and then freeze some bases, or make some of my gluten free garlic pizza bread to go along side it!
+For a thicker deep pan style base, just roll your dough out thicker.
 Nutritional info is estimated and not always accurate.

 Serving Size: 1